-- A. School buses shall be equipped with a front bumper.
-The front bumper shall be furnished by the chassis manufacturer for all school bus types unless there is a specific alternate agreement between the chassis manufacturer and body manufacturer. - B. The front bumper on buses of Type A-2 (with GVWR greater than 14,500 pounds), Type B, Type C, and Type D shall be equivalent in strength and durability to pressed steel channel at least 3/16 inches thick and not less than 8 inches wide (high).
+- A. School buses shall be equipped with a front bumper. - B. The front bumper on buses of Type A-2 (with GVWR greater than 14,500 pounds), Type B, Type C, and Type D shall be equivalent in strength and durability to pressed steel channel at least 3/16 inches thick and not less than 8 inches wide (high).
 It shall extend beyond the forward-most part of the body, grille, hood and fenders and shall extend to the outer edges of the fenders at the bumper's top line.
 Type A buses having a GVWR of 14,500 pounds or less may be equipped with an OEM-supplied front bumper.
 The front bumper shall be of sufficient strength to permit being pushed by another vehicle on a smooth surface with a 5 degree, (8.7 percent) grade, without permanent distortion.
 The contact point on the front bumper is intended to be between the frame rails, with as wide a contact area as possible.
 If the front bumper is used for lifting, the contact points shall be under the bumper attachments to the frame rail brackets unless the manufacturer specifies different lifting points in the owner's manual.
-Contact and lifting pressures should be applied simultaneously at both lifting points.

-- C. The front bumper, except breakaway bumper ends, shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight, per Section B, without permanent distortion to the bumper, chassis or body. - D. Tow eyes or hooks shall be furnished and attached so they do not project beyond the front bumper.
-Tow eyes or hooks attached to the chassis frame shall be furnished by the chassis manufacturer.
-This installation shall be in accordance with the chassis manufacturer's specifications.
-Tow hooks or eyes shall have an individual strength rating of 13,500 pounds each, for a combined rating of 27,000 pounds.
-For pulling and lifting purposes, tow hooks are meant to be used simultaneously.
-For pulling, angularity applied to the tow hooks will decrease the capacities of the tow hooks.
+Contact and lifting pressures should be applied simultaneously at both lifting points. - C. The front bumper, except breakaway bumper ends, shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight, per Section B, without permanent distortion to the bumper, chassis or body. - D. The bumper shall be designed or reinforced so that it will not deform when the bus is lifted by a chain that is passed under the bumper (or through the bumper if holes are provided for this purpose) and attached to both tow hooks/eyes.
+For the purpose of meeting this specification, the bus shall be empty and positioned on a level, hard surface and both tow hooks/eyes shall share the load equally.